ptiede/Comrade.jl/docs/src/libs/ahmc.md

     - `DenseEuclideanMetric` which uses a dense or full rank metric for covariance adaptation

 We recommend that a user starts with `DiagEuclideanMetric` since the dense metric typically requires many more samples to tune correctly.
 The other options for `AHMC` (sans `autodiff`) specify which version of HMC to use.
 Our default options match the choices made by the [Stan](https://mc-stan.org/) programming language.
 The final option to consider is the `autodiff` optional argument.
 This specifies which auto differentiation package to use.
-For geometric modeling, we recommend the `Val(:ForwardDiff)`, while for Bayesian Imaging, `Val(:Zygote)`.
+Currently
+`Val(:Zygote)` is the recommended default for all models.
+If you model doesn't work with Zygote please file an issue.
+Eventually we will move entirely to Enzyme.

 ## Example